+a.
 Small / Microbusiness

-Proposers who qualify as a State of California certified small business or who self-certify under the Federal Government statutes as a small business will receive five percent preference points based on the highest responsible Proposer's total score if the highest scored proposal is submitted by a business other than a certified small business.
-A Proposer qualifying for this preference must submit their Small Business Certification.
+Proposers who qualify as a State of California certified small business or who self-certify under the Federal Government statutes as a small business will receive five percent (5%) preference points based on the highest responsible Proposer total score if the highest scored Proposal is submitted by a business other than a certified small business.
+Proposer qualifying for this preference must submit their Small Business Certification.

+b.
 Non-Small Business

 Government Code Section 14838(b)(2) also provides for a non-small business preference.
-The preference to a non-small business Proposer that commits to small business or micro-business subcontractor(s) participation shall receive a preference of up to a maximum of five percent of the highest responsive, responsible Proposer's total score.
-The preference shall be equal to the percentage of the net price the Proposer has committed to small business or micro-business subcontractor(s), up to a maximum of five percent.
+The preference to a non-small business Proposer that commits to small business or micro-business subcontractor(s) participation shall receive a preference of up to a maximum of five percent (5%) of the highest responsive, responsible Proposer's total score.
+The preference shall be equal to the percentage of the net price the Proposer has committed to small business or micro-business subcontractor(s).
 A non-small business, which qualifies for this preference, may not take an award away from a certified small business.
-The small business regulations are located at 2 CCR 1896 et seq.
+The small business regulations are located at Section 1896 et seq., Title 2, California Code of Regulations.
 Proposers qualifying for this preference must document the small business status of all subcontractors(s) and submit all applicable Small Business Certifications, issued by the Department of General Services.